electricimp/imp-central-impt/DevelopmentGuide.md

 *Logging is started for a Device from the project's Device Group*
 **TODO** screenshot - impt log stream : one device from project's DG is added, Ctrl-C

-### Pre-Factory Specifics

 ### Project Info

 At any time you can get known the actual status of your Project configuration - the related Device Group, Product, the linked source files, etc. - by [**impt project info**](./CommandsManual.md#project-info) command.
-Additional option **--full** provides you even moe details.
+Additional option **--full** provides you even more details.
 For example, information about Devices added to your Project, the login status related to the directory with your Project - like by [**impt auth info**](./CommandsManual.md#auth-info) command.

 Use [**impt product info**](./CommandsManual.md#product-info) command with the option **--full** to review the full structure of the Product related by your Project.